Nymphet/raman-spectroscopy-software/README.md

 Currently the bokeh app is in Raman directory, I'm working on integrate the app with electron.

-The Arduino_simulator is a simple CCD controller simulator that works on most arduino toy chips, it's very simple because I only have very limited time (~8 hours) on this project.
-Sorry for any bugs.
+The Arduino_simulator is a simple CCD controller simulator that works on most arduino toy chips.
 The actual CCD controller is developed with STM32f40x chips and cyclone FPGA chips and is much faster than the simulator, so you should be careful when testing high speed sampling with the simulator.

 # Design